 IgnoreUnrecognizedVMOptions means that any unrecognised Java 8 arguments will be ignored.
 You won't need to remove these manually.

 There are known issues with TLS 1.3, so we recommend TLS 1.1 and 1.2 for now.

 See Enable Logging with the JVM Unified Logging Framework in the Java 11 documentation for more detailed information.

 If you have added additional arguments, you may need to check that these are still available in Java 11, as they may cause errors when you start Confluence.

-Confluence 7.4 will be the next Enterprise release.
+Confluence 7.4 will be the next Long Term Support release.
 See the announcement on Atlassian Community.

 Upgrading from 6.3 or earlier

 If you are upgrading from Confluence 6.3 or earlier, there's a known issue where spaces do not appear in the space directory.
 You'll need to reindex your site after upgrading to fix this.